evernost/fuzzyCalculator/README.md

 ## What can I do with it?
 Typical use cases:
-- **worst case analysis**: what is the min/max range an expression can reach?
+- **worst case analysis**: what is the min/max range an expression can reach? or what are the most plausible values?
 - **fine algorithm design**: determine numbers of bits required for a variable that endures various processings.

 ## How do I use it?